MOvations/dotFiles/README.md

 Motivation:
     I hate setting up  environments, so I'm taking the time to make an install to get things the way I like.

-Have to get WSL2 installed and ubuntu installed first (testing this on 20.04/18.04 for now), and windows terminal.
+you will have to get WSL2 installed and ubuntu installed first (testing this on 20.04/18.04 for now), you will also have to install windows terminal from the microsoft store.

 Thanks to: